395t/review-assignments/_summaries/zhu2020deformable_2.md

 In the original DETR and Deformable DETR the object quieres given to the decoder are independent of the image being looked at.
 The authors explored using a variant of Deformable DETR to find region proposals specific to the given image to be fed into the decoder as object queries.
 This Deformable DETR variant consists only of the encoder and is used for region proposal generation.
-Each pixel if first assigned as an object query and bounding boxes are generated.
+Each pixel is first assigned as an object query and bounding boxes are generated.
 The bounding boxes with the highest scores are given to the main Deformable DETR decoder as region proposal object queries.

 ## TL;DR